deanmoses/tacocat-gallery-aws/README.md

 ### Test project
 Run local tests: `npm test` _(must be in project root dir)_

-### Deploy project
+### Configure deployment of project
-Deploy project to AWS: `npm run deploy` _(must be in project root dir)_

-Before running this you must:
+In order to deploy project to AWS, you must:
  - Deploy to a region that supports **Amazon Rekognition** and **AWS Step Functions**, e.g. US East (N. Virginia) or EU (Ireland).
-One way to do this is run `aws configure` to set your default region.
+One way to do this is run `aws configure` to set your default region for AWS CLI commands.
  - Have a **S3 bucket** in the target region into which the assets will be deployed.
 The bucket name is configured in `cloudformation/deploy_stack.sh`

+### Deploy project
+Deploy project to AWS: `npm run deploy` _(must be in project root dir)_